Limit theorems for a strongly irreducible product of independent random matrices under optimal moment assumptions: Local-to-global properties for the alignment of matrices

-\begin{Def}[Distance between projective classes] Let $E$ be a Euclidean, Hermitian or ultra-metric space.
-We denote by $\mathrm{P}(E)$ the projective space of $E$ \ie the set of lines in $E$, endowed with the following distance map:
+\begin{Def}[Distance between projective classes] Let $E$ be a Euclidean, Hermitian or ultrametric space.
+We denote by $\proj(E)$ the projective space of $E$ \ie the set of lines in $E$, endowed with the following distance map:

 \end{Def}